 On the screen you see three 'wheels' with letters around their edges.
 You rotate the wheels until three letters line up to make a word.
 Whoever makes the most words in the time allowed wins!
 (The file you download will need to be unzipped.)

-Known to work properly with XP... as I believe all of my programs do.
-This one tested by me under XP, and found to be fine.
+Known to work properly with Vista... as I believe all of my programs do.
+This one tested by me under Vista, and found to be fine.

-Runs on minimal IBM or clone (good use for that dinosaur that a 'helpful' parent gave the school!)
+Runs on Windows-less minimal IBM or clone if anyone is still using such a a machine!
+(Good use for that dinosaur that a 'helpful' parent gave the school!)

 This program puts a short list of words on the screen briefly.
 It then replaces the list with one word, and asks the user 'Was that word in the list?'